 In an era driven by technological advancements, the legacy of Andrew Taylor Still, the visionary behind osteopathic medicine, increasingly resonates as a beacon of humanism and hands-on care.

 AACOM offers unique benefits for COM faculty, staff, students, residents and fellows.
 Discover resources to help advance your career across the osteopathic medical education continuum.

-More than 6,100 expected first-year students responded to AACOM’s Entering Student Survey.
-Thirty-two percent of these students plan to specialize in one of the primary care disciplines of family medicine, general internal medicine or general pediatrics.
+Out of 7,859 total DO graduates, more than 4,100 graduating seniors responded to the AACOM’s Graduating Senior Survey.
+Twenty-five percent reported entering an ACGME residency with osteopathic recognition.
+Fifty-four percent of these students plan to specialize in one of the primary care disciplines of family medicine, general internal medicine or general pediatrics.